se-panfilov/rollup-plugin-strip-code/README.md

-# rollup-plugin-strip-code
+# rollup-plugin-uglify-bundle
-A rollup plugin to remove parts of code based on regular expressions.
+Rollup plugin to generated distinct bundle for minified code